🔍 공개 퀴즈 검색

 What is an ecosystem?

-2. A community of organisms interacting with each other and their environment ✓
+2. Organisms interacting with each other and their environment ✓

 Which of the following is an abiotic factor?